polterguy/polterguy.github.io/documentation/magic/components/endpoints/index.md

 ---
 title: Browsing your HTTP endpoints
 description: Browsing your HTTP endpoints is easy in Magic with the integrated 'Swagger component' that comes with Magic out of the box.
-This component also allows you to invoke your endpoints directly, with any payload/arguments you wish, to see the result of your invocation immediately.
+This component also allows you to invoke your endpoints, with any payload/arguments you wish, to see the result of your invocation immediately.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-endpoints.jpg"
 ---